17NOV2024

 Happy Sunday, everyone!
 This week, I’ve been relishing in classic monster cinema, loving how good Michael Caputo’s new vintage Apple logo sticker looks on my iPad, and debating whether making 1–2 beats a year justifies the absurd cost of Teenage Engineering’s gorgeous new sequencer/sampler.
 (Dear reader: it does not.)

 Lastly, like many others this week, I’ve been revisiting Bluesky and having fun exploring how it differs from Threads and Mastodon.
 If you’re over there as well, please say hi!
-Also, check out Joe’s awesome starter pack of indie developers to follow and Parker’s excellent starter pack of tech media/reporters.
+Also, check out Joe’s awesome starter pack of Apple developers to follow and Parker’s excellent starter pack of tech media/reporters.

 On to the good stuff: